Wellesley College: Organizations

-The college has approximately 180 student organizations, ranging from cultural and political organizations to community service, publications, campus radio, and club sports.
+The college has approximately 180 student organizations.
 WZLY is the college's campus radio station.
-It is entirely student-run and plays on 91.5 FM in the town of Wellesley and some surrounding areas.
+It is entirely student-run and plays on 91.5 FM.
 Founded in 1942, it holds claim to be the oldest still-running women's college radio station in the country.
-In the 80s, it earned the nickname "Electric Ladyland" after the Jimi Hendrix album of the same name.

-Wellesley College does not have any fraternities or sororities; it does, however, have a number of societies centered around common academic interests.
-There are currently six active societies on campus: Alpha Kappa Chi (the "history" society), Alpha Phi Sigma (the "lecture" society), Tau Zeta Epsilon (the "art and music" society), Zeta Alpha (the "literature" society), Agora Society (the "political science" society), and Shakespeare Society.
-The societies sponsor many lectures and events on campus and contribute funding to events sponsored by other departments and organizations.
-They have an application process called "tea-ing", and organize on-campus parties.
-The majority of students are not members of a society.

-Publications on campus include Counterpoint, the monthly journal of campus life; The Wellesley News, the campus newspaper; International Relations Council Journal, the internationally oriented campus publication; The Wellesley Review, the literary magazine; and W.Collective, the fashion and lifestyle magazine.
+Publications on campus include Counterpoint, the monthly journal of campus life; The Wellesley News, the campus newspaper; International Relations Council Journal, the internationally oriented campus publication; The Wellesley Review, the literary magazine; GenerAsians: the Asian writing review, and W.Collective, the fashion and lifestyle magazine.

+There are also several social organizations on campus, called "societies," which each have a unique academic focus.
+In order to join, students must attend "teas" where they can learn more about the focus of each society.
+Societies that are active on campus include the Shakespeare Society (theater), Society Zeta Alpha (literature), Tau Zeta Epsilon (arts and music), and Agora Society (politics).